 Attracting more than 32,000 spectators each year, America’s premier whitewater event, the Reno River Festival, takes place at the Truckee River Whitewater Park in downtown Reno.
-Known for enticing the world’s top whitewater athletes for an action-filled weekend, the event features professional competitions, competitions open to amateur paddlers, whitewater clinics, and an expo with all of the latest, hottest gear for whitewater athletes.
-Other events at this year’s festival include mountain bike speed trials and the Run Amuck relay race.
+Known for enticing the world’s top whitewater athletes for an action-filled weekend, the event features professional competitions, competitions open to amateur paddlers, whitewater clinics, and an expo with the latest, hottest gear for whitewater athletes.
+Other events at the festival include mountain bike speed trials and the Run Amuck relay race.

 Lake Tahoe Shakespeare Festival

 For more than 35 years, the Lake Tahoe Shakespeare Festival has drawn visitors to relax on Lake Tahoe’s pristine beaches in Sand Harbor State Park with wine and cheese to enjoy the Bard.
 Now one of the state’s most popular summer cultural events, the festival, performed on an open-air stage, attracts more than 30,000 attendees each year.

 For more information about the Lake Tahoe Shakespeare Festival visit: http://www.laketahoeshakespeare.com